eringill/Unemployment_literacy_and_gdp/README.md

 these metrics to make funding decisions.
 He wanted to know which country needs the most help from Kiva.

-I want to use it explore the relationship between unemployment and other variables on a global scale.
+I want to use the dataset to explore the relationship between unemployment and other variables on a global scale.